-To get your New Jersey HVAC license, you must fulfill the work experience requirements.
-In most cases, you’ll also need to submit proof of your education or vocational training.
+To get your New Jersey HVAC license, you must fulfill the work experience and educational requirements.

 When applying, you must provide documentation to show that you meet one of the following standards for licensure:

-- A bachelor’s degree in HVACR and one year of HVACR work experience
+- A four-year bachelor’s degree in HVACR and one year of hands-on HVACR work experience

-- A bachelor’s degree in a field related to HVACR and three years of HVACR work experience
+- A four-year bachelor’s degree in a related field and three years of hands-on HVACR work experience

 How long does it take to get your HVAC license in New Jersey?

 New Jersey HVAC licenses expire on June 30 of every even-numbered year.
-Licensees will receive a reminder to renew approximately 60 days before the expiration date.
+Licensees will get reminded to renew approximately 60 days before the expiration date.

 The cost to renew your license is $160.
 During the two-year period between renewals, you must complete five credits of continuing education through a Board-approved course.

-The New Jersey State Board of Examiners of HVACR Contractors will consider reciprocity for applicants who are already licensed under certain conditions.
+The New Jersey State Board of Examiners of HVACR Contractors will consider reciprocity for applicants already licensed in other states under certain conditions.
 The state must have licensure standards the Boards considers equal or comparable to New Jersey’s requirements.
 In addition, the applicant must attach documents as evidence of their qualifications.

 The Board has already established that HVAC licenses from the following states do not fulfill the requirements for New Jersey HVAC license reciprocity:4